 Although Berry was working less for Ladybird, he had in the meantime found the means to return to his first love: portrait painting.
 Having received a commission to paint the Queen and Prince Philip for the Royal Artillery Regiment, he was just reflecting on the pleasure that the process of portraiture gave him when he noticed a gallery in Jermyn Street London which supplied oil portraits from photographs.
 An enquiry at the gallery was all it took to secure his first test commission and he was very soon receiving a steady stream of work.
 Harrods also got to know of Berry’s work and to supply him with commissions.
 Berry was in his element; he had been trained as a portrait painter, he loved the medium and, for the first time, he was being paid for portraits without direct contact with the sitter.
 “I didn’t much care for the people I met when painting some of them from life,” he said, “but from photographs I could please myself how long it took and could experiment with different techniques”.
 In the very precarious financial world he inhabited, he also very much appreciated the luxury of being paid on delivery.

-The years past, the children grew up and moved out of the Shepperton bungalow but then in the mid-80s Berry’s beloved wife June died.
+The years passed, the children grew up and moved out of the Shepperton bungalow but then in the mid-80s Berry’s beloved wife June died.
 With painful memories pressing on him from all sides, Berry relocated two years later to a village near Burton on Trent.
 It was there that he evenually met and married Jessie, with whom he again found happiness and companionship.

 John Berry never retired.
 He used to say that he loved painting more than ever as the years went by – it utterly defined him and, whenever he was at home, he would paint or at least draw, day in, day out.